Cat Is Holding Their Paw Up When Sitting: 8 Vet-Reviewed Reasons Why

 1. Your Cat Is Injured or in Pain

 Often, a paw-up from your furry friend is a cute gesture.
-However, your cat could also extend their paw without waking up from their position to show that they’re hurt.
-If you notice signs of stress, pain, or discomfort, gently take the foot and examine it for cuts, soreness, swelling, discharge, redness, or other forms of injury.
+However, your cat could also extend their paw or hold it up to show that they’re hurt.
+If you notice signs of stress, pain, or discomfort, gently take the paw and examine it for cuts, soreness, swelling, discharge, redness, or other forms of injury.

 If you don’t see a visible wound, get your cat’s favorite treat and encourage them to take a few steps toward you.
 Check whether they pounce on the treat with their usual energy or limp toward you.
 If you notice the latter, or you’re just not sure, it’s time for a visit to your vet.